Last updated on October 9, 2022.

-Learning how to recycle is easy, at least on the surface.
-But what happens to recycling after I put it in the blue bin?
-In my city, I can read the rules on recycling (do I remove lids?, do I clean items?, etc.) but I realized that I don’t know what happens to that recycling after it leaves my house.
-And the answers to simple questions aren’t clear.
+Recycling is easy, at least on the surface.
+But what happens to recycling after we put it in the blue bin?
+In my city, I can read the rules on recycling through the city’s curbside service, but I realized that I don’t know what happens to that recycling after it leaves my house.
+And the answers to simple questions are not clear.

-The city issued the large 96-gallon blue bins in the Fall of 2014.
+The city first issued the large 96-gallon blue bins in Fall 2014.
 Shortly after, the City notified residents that it would accept glass curbside.
-I was excited, and for 4 years, I rinsed and placed my glass in the bin.
-During this time, I discovered that in general, plastic is not really recycled, glass is infinitely more recyclable than plastic, and glass is safer than plastics when it comes to food and beverage consumption.
-So I was using more glass than ever and recycling it curbside.
+I was excited, and for 4 years, I rinsed and deposited my glass in the bin.
+During this time, I discovered that in general, plastic has a low recycling rate.
+But glass is infinitely more recyclable.
+I also learned that glass is safer than plastics when it comes to food and beverage consumption.
+So I began using far more glass than plastic and recycling it curbside.

 No more curbside glass recycling

 In January 2018, city residents received a postcard from the City of Chattanooga announcing that they would no longer accept glass in curbside recycling.
-The postcard requested residents to participate in a survey about recycling options for glass in the future.
-This information was also in the local news.
-Residents would still be able to take their glass to the recycling centers around the city.
+The postcard requested residents to participate in a survey about glass recycling options in the future.1 Residents would still be able to take their glass to the recycling centers around the city.
 I thought this was weird, so I looked into it.

 Glass was going to the landfill